needle-mirror/com.unity.visualscripting/Documentation~/vs-using-custom-types.md

 For more information on creating a custom PropertyDrawer, see [Create a custom PropertyDrawer for a custom variable type](vs-create-custom-drawer.md).

 Once you have a custom PropertyDrawer available for a custom type, you must go into your Visual Scripting Project Settings to generate the necessary property provider scripts.
-For more information, see the description of the **Generate** option in [Configuring your project settings](vs-configuration.md).
+For more information, see the description of the **Generate** option in [Configuring your Visual Scripting Project Settings](vs-configuration.md).